Work, Volunteer and Study in Australia - FAQ

 What kinds of work can I expect to do on my working holiday?

 You can do any kind of lawful work on your working holiday visa including full-time, part-time, casual, shift and voluntary work.
+There are a number of industries around Australia that regularly hire Working Holiday makers.
+See what types of jobs are most common for Working Holiday makers around Australia.

 Where can I find out about available jobs?